plebhash/sv2-services/README.md

 ![](./docs/Sv2ClientService.png)

-`Sv2ClientService<M, J, T>` is a `tower::Service` representing a Sv2 Client.
+`Sv2ClientService<M, J, T>` is a `Sv2Service` representing a Sv2 Client.

 It's able to establish a TCP connection with the Server and exchange `SetupConnection` messages to negotiate the Sv2 Connection parameters according to the user configurations.

 Noise encryption over the TCP connections is optional.

-It listens for messages from the server, generating `type Request = RequestToSv2Client` for a `Service::call`, which triggers execution of the different subprotocol handlers (implemented by the user) and returns some `type Response = ResponseFromSv2Client`.
+It listens for messages from the server, generating `type Event = Sv2ClientEvent` for a `Sv2Service::handle`, which triggers execution of the different subprotocol handlers (implemented by the user) and returns some `type Outcome = Sv2ClientOutcome`.

 The user is expected to set the different generic parameters `<M, J, T>` with implementations for the handler traits of the different subprotocols:
 - `M` must implement `trait Sv2MiningClientHandler`